bakayolo/mongodb-gemalto-kmip-article/README.md

 - **Optional (Mandatory if Client Authentication enabled)**
 Navigate to **Security > Users & Groups > Local Authentication > Local Users & Groups** and add a new user.
 Remember that we defined the **Common Name** of the Client Certificate as **username** for the KMIP Server so both must be the same in the users list.
 Because the password is **Not Used** in our KMIP Setup, you can put whatever you want (the field cannot be empty however).
 ![](./images/users.png)
-You now have a user allowed to create key against your KMIP Server.
+You now have a user allowed to create keys against your KMIP Server.

 ### MongoDB - KMIP - Encryption at Rest